ai

 • and let V0 create a visual layout based on all that.

-There’s also a handy “Enhance prompt” button that rewrites your message to get better results.
-Super useful when you’re not sure how to phrase something clearly.
+There’s also a handy “Enhance prompt” button that rewrites your message to get better results – super useful when you’re not sure how to phrase something clearly.

-📹 V0 generating a homepage based on PRD + Netflix UI reference
+V0 generating a homepage based on PRD + Netflix UI reference

-👨🎨Lovable – a second take with a different design
+👨🎨Lovable: a second take with a different design

 Lovable works a lot like V0, but I often find the results to be more polished or modern.

 I like to test the same prompt in both tools and compare outcomes.
 For example, I’ll feed the same PRD into both tools and ask for a homepage design.
-I might get something simple and clean from V0, and something bolder from Lovable.
+I might get something simple and clean from V0, and something bolder and more creative from Lovable.
 That gives me options to evaluate and usually helps spark new ideas.

 And if something breaks?
 No need to know how to debug.
-In the webinar, I just said something like “the hero section is broken”, and Lovable fixed it for me.
-That’s what I really like about these AI design tools: you can use simple non-tech words, and they still understand what you mean.
+In the webinar, I just said something like “the hero section is broken,” and Lovable fixed it for me.
+That’s what I really like about these new AI design tools: you can use simple non-tech words, and they still understand what you mean.

-📹 Lovable generating and fixing homepage UI
+Lovable generating and fixing homepage UI

-📱Cursor – for turning concepts into working prototypes
+📱Cursor: turning concepts into working prototypes

 Cursor is the final step in this workflow — when you’re ready to move from design to real code.
-I use it to take exports from V0 or Lovable and develop them into more functional prototypes.

 You can ask Cursor to: